-Shri D. D. Pant (Almora Distt.- North-East): You want to stop trial marriages!
+Shri D. D. Pant (Almora Distt.---North-East): You want to stop trial marriages!

 An Hon, Member: No. Married trial.

 Shri Gadgil: You stand for it now.

-Paddit Thakur Das Bhargava: It is very difficult for me to go into the depths of my friend Shri Pant's mind.
-I have never been able to understand him.
-But I submit that in the efforts which this country and the people of this country can make in having our standard of chastity and morality restored and raised, this is one of the methods by which we can certainly instal and rostore chastity to its ancient standard.
-From the psychological point of view we may understand that by enacting this measure we will be helping the cause of morality and pardon of those still beg the friends who think I have taken too long a time.
+Pandit Thakur Das Bhargava: It is very difficult for me to go into the depths of my friend Shri Pant's mind.
+I have never been able to understand But I submit that in the efforts him. him.
+But I submit that in the entries which this country and the people of this country can make in having our standard of chastity and morality re-stored and raised, this is one of the methods by which we can certainly instal and restore chastity to its ancient standard.
+From the psychologi-cal point of view we may understand cal point of view we may understand that by enacting this measure we will be helping the cause of morality and chastity.

+pardon of those T still beg the friends who think I have taken too long a time.
 But I respectfully beg of them-perhaps this may not be passed today, but when it comes be-fore them in the next session I would respectfully beg of them-kindly to read these opinions and at the same time come to their own conclusions.
 In matters where social legislation is enacted in the House, it has been the practice in past that every person has been allowed freedom of voting.
-And I think now also our Leaders and the Leaders of other parties will allow that freedom of vote.
+And I think now also our Leaders and the Leadors of other parties will allow that freedom of vote.
 It depends upon us whether we are going to take advantage of the Swaraj and liberty we have got or not.